 A number of geotechnical boreholes are located within the vicinity of the site.
 Immediately west of the site, a deep borehole (R526/B59366) was drilled within the ESB Networks Transformer Compound on Jamestown Road.
-This borehole was drilled to a recorded depth of 30.5 m below ground level (bgl)

-and recorded boulder clay up to 17 m bgl with a gravel layer within the boulder clay at 8 m bgl.
+This borehole was drilled to a recorded depth of 30.5 m below ground level (bgl) and recorded boulder clay up to 17 m bgl with a gravel layer within the boulder clay at 8 m bgl.
 Bedrock was encountered during drilling at a recorded depth of 19.5 m below ground level.

-Three shallow boreholes drilled to the east of the site (R498) recorded made ground up to 1 m bgl underlain by clay up to 2 m bgl.
-A further four boreholes drilled as part of site investigation works for the Luas (tram rail system) to the east of the site (R7491) reported made ground up to 1.7 m bgl, underlain by stiff clay up to 7.5 m bgl.
+Three shallow boreholes drilled adjacent to the eastern portion of the site (R498) recorded made ground up to 1 m bgl underlain by clay up to 2 m bgl.
+A further four boreholes drilled as part of site investigation works for the Luas (tram rail system) adjacent to the eastern portion of the site (R7491) reported made ground up to 1.7 m bgl, underlain by stiff clay up to 7.5 m bgl.
 Bedrock was encountered at a minimum depth of 6.5 m bgl.

-Two boreholes and a trial pit were excavated as part of the Blackhorse Bridge renovation works to the east of the site (R2212).
+Two boreholes and a trial pit were excavated as part of the Blackhorse Bridge renovation works adjacent to the eastern portion of the site (R2212).
 Made ground was encountered up to 5.5 m bgl, underlain by boulder clay up to 7.6 m bgl.
 Bedrock was encountered at depths of 7 m bgl.